jasnig/ZJPullToRefresh/README.md

 ## License

-ScrollPageView is released under the MIT license.
+ZJRefreshView is released under the MIT license.
 See LICENSE for details.